Scaling of Saddle-Node Bifurcations: Degeneracies and Rapid Quantitative Changes: Conclusions

 \section{Conclusions}

 We have investigated scaling laws for saddle-node bifurcation in 1-dimensional dynamics and have carried out a \textit{systematic study} of different scaling laws if the different conditions of non-degeneracy and smoothness are modified.
-Dropping the assumptions of genericity we have seen that the nonlinearities of the parameter or the phase-space variable exhibit various power laws.
-Furthermore we have investigated the case of $C^0$ vector fields and demonstrated that parameter linearities lead to arbitray scaling laws.
-For phase space nonlinearities we found a quantitative bifurcation for a 2-parameter family of $C^0$ vector fields.\\
+Dropping the assumptions of non-degeneracy we have seen that the nonlinearities of the parameter or the phase-space variable exhibit various power laws.
+Furthermore we have investigated the case of $C^0$ vector fields and demonstrated that parameter linearities lead to basically arbitrary scaling laws.
+For phase space nonlinearities we found a rapid change of the scaling law for a 2-parameter family of $C^0$ vector fields.
 In particular, the theory presented for $C^0$ vector fields can clearly be extended to more than 1 dimension, but in contrast to the smooth cases we do not have tools like center manifolds immediately available.
 As an example it is easy to construct an n-dimensional system, which has locally at least two directions near a saddle-node with different $C^0$ vector fields in each direction.
-This substanially complicates the analysis for the natural extension to more dimensions.\\
+This substantially complicates the analysis for the natural extension to more dimensions.\\

-We have also demonstrated that a very simple pendulum equation can exhibit a quantitative bifurcation.
-Many other applications of saddle-node bifurcations occuring in n-dimensional $C^0$ systems could clearly exhibit the phenomenon. \\

-Furthermore we mention that the different scaling laws found for $C^0$ vector fields can be directly related to the same scaling laws found in $C^0$ maps. $C^0$ maps are of particular relevance in the analysis of discontinuity-induced bifurcations and their associated return maps (Poicar\'{e} discontinuity map [PDM] and zero time discontinuity map [ZDM]) \cite{PSDS}.
+We have also demonstrated that a very simple pendulum equation can exhibit a rapid change in the scaling law.
+Many other applications of saddle-node bifurcations occurring in n-dimensional $C^0$ systems could clearly exhibit this phenomenon.
+Furthermore the different scaling laws found for $C^0$ vector fields can be directly related to the same scaling laws found in $C^0$ maps. $C^0$ maps are of particular relevance in the analysis of discontinuity-induced bifurcations and their associated return maps (Poincar\'{e} discontinuity map [PDM] and zero time discontinuity map [ZDM]) \cite{PSDS}.
 These return maps have different types of singularities, among them we can find piecewise-linear maps and maps with square-root singularities.
-Hence the methods we presented in this paper are likely to be very useful in the analysis of scaling laws for discontinuity-induced bifurcations.
+Hence the methods we presented in this paper are likely to be very useful in the analysis of scaling laws for discontinuity-induced bifurcations.\\

 \textit{Remark}: After finishing the calculations for this paper it was brought to the attention of the author that the detailed calculation of the integral required to prove Proposition \ref{prop:dgprop2} was carried out by Fontich and Sardanyes in \cite{Fontich}.
 Therefore we feel very confident in omitting this calculation.
 The example of the autocatalytic replicator model \cite{Fontich} serves as an excellent example for Proposition \ref{prop:dgprop2} which we have not supplemented with an example in our paper.